Memphis teacher residency university

 WHAT TO EXPECT

 Join MTR for a day of teachers leading and learning together!
 You’re welcome to bring and share with teacher friends who did not do MTR — this is open to any Memphis local teachers.
 Please feel free to come as casual as you’d like.
-Light breakfast and a grab-and-go lunch will be provided.
+Donuts and a grab-and-go lunch will be provided.

 Sign up today & see sessions